Whistler-regulated MHD: Transport equations for electron thermal conduction in the high $\beta$ intracluster medium of galaxy clusters: Derivation of the electron transport equations

 Finally, we present a derivation of Eq.~(\ref{energy_whistlers}), which describes the whistler energy transport.
 The extraction and heating terms follow from the transfer of energy between the electrons and whistlers through the scattering process.
 The calculation that leads to the advection terms on the left side of the equation, which are important in describing the propagation of the whistlers and evaluating their interaction with the bulk fluid, is presented here.
+However, to simplify the equations we limit the calculation to a simple system with straight magnetic field lines.
+The more general case is presented in the Appendix.
 We start with Faraday's law for the perturbed whistler magnetic field,

 where $\delta \mathbf{B}_w$ and $\delta \mathbf{E}_w$ are the transverse magnetic and electric field of the whistler wave.
 Although the scattering of electrons by the whistlers requires that the waves be oblique with respect to the ambient magnetic field, here we explore only the transport along the ambient magnetic field and therefore consider a simple 1D model of the wave dynamics.
+Since the full 3D MHD equations will be displayed in the Appendix, the convection velocity ${\bf U}$ of the MHD fluid is taken as a general vector.
 Taking the dot product of Eq.~(\ref{faraday}) with ${\bf \delta B}_w$ and completing some vector algebra, we obtain an equation for the wave energy $\varepsilon_w=|{\bf \delta B}_w|^2/8\pi$